nhajjo/CYSE499650Assignment2/README.md

 pip install -r requirements.txt
 '''

 #2.
-Launch the 'Jupyter Notebook' and place the following files in the main assignment directory: "train.csv" and "public_test.csv"
+Launch the 'Jupyter Notebook' and place the following files inside of the main assignment directory: "train.csv" and "public_test.csv"

 #3 Open up the following file: "stage1_notebook.ipynb"